M.A.S. Screenprinting FAQ

 Our printing FAQ page is a great place to get your questions about our services answered!
 If you don’t see your question here, email us or use our contact form.
 Need a faster response?
 Call us today at 602-618-9767!

-Q: What format do you need the art file to be?
+Q: In what format do you need art files sent?

 M.A.S.: Your file format should be saved as a vector (either a .AI or .EPS file) in four-color (CMYK), with the resolution set to 300dpi (dots per inch).
 If your logo or art file is one color, we can use an Adobe Acrobat PDF file, but it must not be a flattened image (a .jpg) and saved as a .PDF file.
 The preferred minimum pixel size of the artwork file should be 3,000px wide by 3,000px height.
 The software we use is Adobe Illustrator and Photoshop.
 Please DO NOT send image files from your website or social media profiles.
 These types of files are typically too low in both resolution and physical size to use in screen printing, and may result in your final artwork appearing choppy (pixelated), causing your print job to look somewhat fuzzy and unprofessional.